maxdan94/decmod/README.md

 ## Modular decomposition
 Forked from https://github.com/maxdan94/decmod

-I've added a code to read a graph from a text file and a Makefile.
+I've added a dirty piece code to read a graph from a text file and a Makefile.

 type "Make" to compile the C code.